ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 ## [From _Capital journal._](https://chroniclingamerica.loc.gov/lccn/sn99063954/1893-11-14/ed-1/seq-3)

 #### 1893-11-14 &middot; Salem, Or.

 <table style="width: 100%;"><tr><td style="width: 50%">

-&quot;Yes, sah.
-I had a Jeetlo taate ob
-it at Fo&#x27;t Donolson.&quot;
-&quot;Stood your ground, did you!&quot;
-&quot;Not sab.
-Runned.&quot;
-&quot;Ran at the first fire, did you?&quot;
-&quot;Yaa8, sah.
-Would hab runned
-soonah if I&#x27;d knowed it was comin.&quot;
-&quot;Why, that was not very credit­
-ablo to your courage.&quot;
-&quot;Massah, wah wasn&#x27;t in my line.
-Cookinwere,niy perfoshin.&quot;
-&quot;Well, but had you no regard for
-your reputation?&quot;
 &#x27;&#x27;Yaas, sah.
 But reputation&#x27;s nuf­
 fin whatever to me by do sido pb
 life.&quot;